AidenEllis/ConnectMP/README.md

 🍤 `ConnectMP` is the easiest and `efficient` way to share data between `Processes`.
 It's superfast, can handle big datas, can create `multiple` data connection and really `simple` to get started. 🍰

-🥐 `ConnectMP` is purely created out of `Frustration` of not being able to find a good solution to comminucate between Processes 🥨
+🥐 `ConnectMP` is created out of pure `Frustration` of not being able to find a good solution to comminucate between Processes 🥨

 ### 🥗 Installation :
 `via pip (recommended) :`